• Skip to main content

 Read the books with your child this summer, then watch the movie!

-• Check them out from your public library: Chapin Memorial Library in Myrtle Beach is an awesome resource, and you can even access digital libraries to stream books, movies, and shows
+- Check them out from one of our Grand Strand public libraries: libraries are an awesome resource, and you can even access digital libraries to stream books, movies, and shows

 How to find the best movies based on books for kids by age